Chat Usage¶

 # Process multiple files

-cliver chat "Compare these two files" --file /path/to/file1.txt --file /path/to/file2.txt
+cliver "Compare these two files" --file /path/to/file1.txt --file /path/to/file2.txt

 Examples¶